rahulgupta046/Trading-BOT/readme.md

 The bot makes long and short trades according to the strategy.
 Once it makes a buy or sell action, it logs to the console and to the _.json_ file, in order to send the data to the user using the Telegram bot.

-### Some constants that can be changed

-- `RSI_PERIOD = 14`: The period of RSI calculation (RSI not used by default, but the user can use it to check for market conditions)
-- `INIT_USDT = 1000`: Initial USDT amount to invest
-- `INIT_BNB = 10`: Initial BNB amount to pay fees

-- `MAX_CURRENT_CRYPTOS = 20`: Stop buying if this number of positions are open.
-Also, it will be invested the current USDT divided by `MAX_CURRENT_CRYPTOS` on each trade.
-- `MIN_USDT = 200`: Stop buying if this amount of current USDT is reached

-- `RRRATIO = 1.5`: Risk Reward Ratio for the target price calculation
-- `LEVERAGE = 5`: Leverage for margin trading
-- `MAKERFEERATE = 0.00018`: The percentage (per one) of maker fee
-- `TAKERFEERATE = 0.00036`: The percentage (per one) of taker fee

-## Telegram bot

-### How does it work?

-Each time the trading bot makes a trade, it will log the information in a _.json_ file.
-So, the Telegram bot can have access to that information, without blocking the main thread of the trading bot.

-So, the Telegram bot actually runs in paral·lel and does not interfere with the trading bot.
-You can choose wether to run the telegram bot or not.
-The telegram bot can not in any circumstances send orders to the trading bot, so the user does not directly interact with it.
-It only informs the user as they ask for information.

-The Telegram bot only sends information to a single specific user, so you have to type the user ID on top of _telegram_bot.py_ so the bot can check that it is indeed sending information only to the desired user.
-The user ID is a number that can be seen each time a user sends a message to the Telegram bot.

-It is useful to track trade information on the go, so you do not have to look at the console every time, which may be tedious.
-Each time a trade is made, it will send a message with the trade information.
-Each trade has a unique ID that is shared between the buy and sell action.
-For example, the bot detects a signal and buys some tokens from a pair.
-That buy signal would have an ID.
-When the bot sells that pair, it will have the same ID, so you can track the trade easily.

 ## Set up

 ### Install Python dependencies